troglobit/mrdisc/README.md

 When complete, `mrdisc(8)` will be integrated in the SMCRoute, mrouted, and pimd multicast routing daemons.
 In fairness, both the Linux and *BSD kernels should probably implement this instead.
-When a multicast routing daemon opens a routing socket and declares a set of VIFs the kernel knows which interfaces to send IGMP/MLD discovery frames on.
+When a multicast routing daemon opens a routing socket and declares a set of VIFs, the kernel knows which interfaces to send IGMP/MLD discovery frames on.
-Also, both kernels have bridges with IGMP/MLD snooping support.
+Also, both kernels have bridges with IGMP/MLD snooping support that need this information to learn dynamic multicast router ports.

 You are free to use this software as you like, as long as you abide by the terms of the [ISC License][]